AttemorySystem/Attemory/benchmarks/README.md

 | Claude Code + Attemory hint | 83.17 | **160.39M** | **8765** | **17340** |

 Attemory reduces model tokens by **43.8%** with a near-tied judge score (-0.23 average score over 720 paired samples).
+The reduction is visible in both main-agent and subagent tokens in the detailed SWE-QA report.

 Detailed method and reproduction commands: [`sweqa.md`](sweqa.md)